uds-se/fuzzingbook/README.md

 The contents and organization of the book would roughly be based on the lecture “Security Testing” that Andreas and Rahul are currently running.
 A typical set of chapters could be based on the lectures we have prepared, plus a few more:

 * Preface
-1. Fundamentals of Testing
+1. Introduction to Testing
 2. Text-Based Fuzzing
+3. Mutation-Based Fuzzing
+4. Fuzzing and Debugging
-3. Grammar-Based Fuzzing
+5. Grammar-Based Fuzzing
-4. Generating Complex Inputs
-5. Fuzzing Function Calls
+6. Fuzzing Function Calls
-6. Fuzzing User Interfaces
+7. Fuzzing User Interfaces
-7. Mutation-Based Fuzzing
-8. Parsing Inputs
+8. Parsing and Mutating Inputs
-9. Simplifying Inputs
-10. Search-Based Testing
+9. Search-Based Testing
-11. Evolving Test Suites
-12. Solving Constraints
-13. Symbolic Testing
+10. Constraint-Based Testing
-14. Mining Grammars
+11. Mining Grammars
-15. Taint Analysis
-16. Mutation Analysis
+12. Fuzzing and Mutations
-17. Probabilistic Testing
+13. Probabilistic Testing
-18. Generating Unit Tests
-19. Carving Unit Tests
+14. Carving Unit Tests
-20. Inferring Invariants
+15. Fuzzing and Invariants
-21. Protection and Repair
+16. Protection and Repair
-22. Fuzzing in the Large
-23. The Future of Test Generation
 * Glossary

 Each chapter would be about 10–20 pages in length, such that the book overall would have about 300 pages.
 Keep in mind that the code is (mostly) part of the book, so this is programming as well as writing.
 Each chapter would come with exercises, typically extending the given code in some way, as well as references to related work.

-**Open Issue:** Techniques on unstructured input (e.g. simple random fuzzing or random mutation) should be discussed first before going into grammar-based fuzzing and mutations.

 ### Title